Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    possible in normal operation.
 Further, when using redundant ingest sources, ingested streams must be sample accurately synchronized.
+   Last, streams may need to be started at the same time as to avoid misallignment between audio and video tracks.

    Fifth, in streaming workflows it is important
    to have support for failovers of both the ingest sources
-   and the media processing entities.
+   and media processing entities.
 This is important
    to avoid interruptions of 24/7 live services such
-   as Internet television where components can fail.
+   as Internet television where components may fail.

    In practical deployments, multiple ingest sources
    and media processing entities are used.
 This requires
    that multiple ingest sources and media processing